GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-b-nva/README.md

 It's of course possible to run this stage in isolation, but that's outside the scope of this document, and you would need to refer to the code for the previous stages for the environmental requirements.

 Before running this stage, you need to make sure you have the correct credentials and permissions, and localize variables by assigning values that match your configuration.

+Note that by default the "Simple NVA" architecture is deployed - in order to enable the "NCC-RA" features, variable `enable_ncc_ra` should be set to `true`.

 ### Provider and Terraform variables